Estimated reading time: 12 minutes

 However, it does mean facing the sometimes hard reality of dealing with a conflict by speaking a different language.
 Remember that this is not a punishment, and it shouldn’t be passed on as one.
 Instead, it should be about correcting behavior and stopping any future instances occurring in the workplace.

 Conflict resolution strategies to take the lead

 The most effective way of taking accountability when things go awry is accepting fault at the highest position of the pecking order.
 As a leader, managing conflict also means managing your behavior if you’ve wronged someone or disrupted a process.

 While it’s not a “cure-all” for every conflict, showing your employees that their leader can indeed take the lead in accepting responsibility and admitting fault is vital.
 In fact, seven in 10 workers want leaders to manage conflicts appropriately and accept the consequences of their wrong actions.

 Keeping the workplace happy goes hand-in-hand with keeping the company values in mind.
 It means accepting that a toxic top worker can be good for finances in the short term but bad for business in the long run.

 It means following the standards that you’ve set for the workplace and keeping in line with the rules and guidelines of your business.

 If someone reports a worker for abusing the company’s trust, these allegations should be taken seriously.
-For example — workers who use company VPN software to game, download content, or bypass other proxies in the workplace could get the business in hot water down the road.
+For example — workers who use company VPN software to the game, download content, or bypass other proxies in the workplace could get the business in hot water down the road.